memgraph/docs/cypher-manual/other-features.md

 Conditional expressions can be expressed in the Cypher language with the `CASE` expression.
 A simple form is used to compare an expression against multiple predicates.
 For the first matched predicate result of the expression provided after the `THEN` keyword is returned.
-If no expression is matched value following `ELSE` is returned is provided, or `null` if `ELSE` is not used:
+If no expression is matched, value following `ELSE` is returned, or `null` if `ELSE` is not used:

 ```cypher
 MATCH (n)
 RETURN CASE n.currency WHEN "DOLLAR" THEN "$" WHEN "EURO" THEN "€" ELSE "UNKNOWN" END;
 ```

-In generic form, you don't need to provide an expression whose value is compared to predicates, but you can list multiple predicates and the first one that evaluates to true is matched:
+In generic form, you don't need to provide an expression if its value is compared to predicates, but you can list multiple predicates and the first one that returns `true` is matched:

 ```cypher
 MATCH (n)